AmineVolk/iban-recognition/README.md

 # IBAN-Recognition

-iban-recognition allow you to extract iban from any text, and give you the country and iban's validty.
+Iban-recognition allows you to extract an iban from any text and it also gives you more informations such as:

+- The country where the iban belongs
+- The iban's validity.

 Example :